borntofrappe/borntofrappe/playground/Style Guide/README.md

 # Style Guide

-> refer to the different folders for more detail
+Refer to the different folders for more detail

 ## Fonts